-Command input detail view toolbar and context menu 4.1
+4.1 Command detail view toolbar and context menu

-CONTEXT MENU COMMAND INPUT AND INTERLOCKING
+CONTEXT MENU COMMAND AND INTERLOCKING

-Menu item Action

-New command group Creates a new interlocking and opens the dialog for selecting variables.
+Menu item Action New command group Creates a new interlocking and opens the dialog for selecting variables.
 Export XML all Exports all entries as an XML file.
 Export selected XML Exports selected entries as an XML file.

-import XML Imports from an XML file.

-Сору Copies the selected condition.
+Import XML Imports from an XML file. Сору Copies the selected condition.
 Paste Pastes the condition from the clipboard.

-Delete Deletes selected condition.
+Note: With a Forced commandaction, insertion from the clipboard is not available for security reasons and grayed out.
+Delete Deletes the selected condition after requesting confirmation.
 Rename Enables the element to be renamed.
 Properties Opens the property window for the selected element.
 Help Opens online help.